Triple clasp formulas for $C_2$ webs: Clasps

-There are also dual Weyl modules, which for our purposes can be taken to be $\nabla^{\ak}(\lambda) := V^{\ak}(\lambda)^*$.
-The modules $\nabla^{\ak}(\lambda)$ and $V^{\ak}(\lambda)$ have the same characters.
 Moreover, the dual Weyl filtered modules are closed under taking tensor product.
-Suppose $X$ is a Weyl filtered module and $Y$ is a dual Weyl filtered module, then one can use \cite[Proposition 3.12]{bodish2020web} to show
+Suppose $X$ is a Weyl filtered module and $Y$ is a dual Weyl filtered module, then one can use Equation \eqref{extvan} to show